 I guess he figured that, by repeat exposure, my palette would eventually let its guard down and, as much as my tastebuds hate to admit it, his theory makes sense.

 Even in marketing, this kind of "retargeting," is a powerful tactic that can help businesses turn the most reluctant prospects (or as I like to call them, professional picky eaters) into qualified leads.
-And contrary to what many may think, retargeting is even more effective for B2B companies than it is for B2C, but let's start with the basics.

 Have you gone to a company's website, left without buying anything, then started seeing ads for the company (if not a specific product) everywhere else you went online?
 Those, my friends, are retargeted ads.